dhruvabhat24/Leetcode_October/README.md

 ## 10. Max Dot Product of Two Subsequences
 ## 11. First and last position of element in sorted array
 ## 12 Minimum Number of Operations to Make Array Continuous
+## 13. Number of Flowers in Full Bloom